When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-The Saatva Classic mattress has an overall score of 9.74, which placed it in the top 1% compared to all mattresses tested to date.
+In our performance tests, this mattress earned an overall score of 9.48, ranking the mattress in the top 1% of all mattresses tested to date.

 Type: Coil